Skip to Content

 Required Documentation

-Wisconsin Lottery and Gaming Credit Program webpage
+Vist the Wisconsin Lottery and Gaming Credit Program webpage

-Contact your county treasurer
+Contact your county treasurer:

 Property Tax-Aide has independently selected the property tax relief programs featured on this website that we think are the most relevant and beneficial to older adults.
 It is not an exhaustive list of all property tax relief programs available in each state.
 Please consult your local tax agency for a comprehensive listing of property tax relief programs in your area.